2017 Las Vegas shooting: Attack

 In addition to shooting at the concertgoers, Paddock fired eight bullets at a large jet fuel tank at McCarran International Airport 2000 ft away.
 Two of those bullets struck the exterior of the tank, with one bullet penetrating the tank.
 The fuel did not explode because jet fuel is mostly kerosene, which is unlikely to ignite when struck by a bullet.

 During the shooting, police officers were initially confused whether the shots were coming from the Mandalay Bay, the nearby Luxor hotel, or the festival grounds.
 There were also multiple reports of additional shooters at other hotels on the Strip.
 Officers eventually spotted multiple muzzle flashes from the middle of the northern side of Mandalay Bay and responded to the hotel.
 At 10:12 p.m., two officers on the 31st floor reported the sounds of gunfire on the floor above them.
 When officers arrived on the 32nd floor at 10:17 p.m. and encountered Campos a minute later, he directed them to Paddock's room and helped others evacuate.
 Campos was then directed to seek medical attention for himself.

 Between 10:26 p.m. and 10:30 p.m., eight additional officers arrived at the 32nd floor; some of those officers manually breached the door Paddock had screwed shut with the bracket.
 The gunfire had ceased, and the police moved systematically down the hallway, searching and clearing each room, using a master key that was provided by Campos.
 At 10:55 p.m., the officers finished evacuating guests.
-At 11:20 p.m., over an hour after the initial officers arrived on the 32nd floor, police breached Room 32–135 with explosives.
+At 11:20 p.m., over an hour after the initial officers arrived on the 32nd floor, police breached Room 32-135 with explosives.
 Paddock was found dead on the floor from a self-inflicted gunshot wound to the mouth.
-Police then breached Room 32–134; while entering the hotel suite, an officer accidentally fired a three-round burst from his weapon, but the bullets did not hit anyone.
+Police then breached Room 32-134; while entering the hotel suite, an officer accidentally fired a three-round burst from his weapon, but the bullets did not hit anyone.
 At 11:27 p.m., officers announced over the police radio that a suspect was down.

 Immediate response

 McCarran Airport, adjacent to the shooting site, was shut down for several hours.
-Approximately 300 people entered the airport grounds as they fled from the shooting.
+About 300 people entered the airport grounds as they fled from the shooting.
 This prompted officials to shut down all four runways.
 More than 25 flights were rerouted to ensure that no aircraft would be hit by gunfire, while other flights were canceled before airfield operations resumed at 12:40 a.m. on October 2.

 Much of Las Vegas Boulevard was closed while police SWAT teams combed the venue and neighboring businesses.
-At approximately 2:45 p.m.
+About 2:45 p.m.
 PDT on October 2, a state of emergency was declared in Clark County.
 Early on October 2, Sheriff Lombardo identified the suspect as Stephen Paddock [sic].